aleckjfelix/Codemagic-Demo/README.md

 # Flutter Continuous Integration Demo

 This is a demo flutter project which has CI/CD setup.

 ## Usage

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).

 This repository is to demonstrate how to CI/CD for the flutter apps.
+# Making changes Alec Felix